AnyChart/docs.anychart.com/Basic_Charts/Polar_Plot/Polyline_Chart.md

 This article explains how to create a Polar Polyline chart in AnyChart.

-To learn more about polar charts in general and how to customize them, see [Polar Charts (Overview)](Overview).
-In addition, you can read the [Polyline Chart](../Polyline_Chart) article to learn about other available settings.
+To learn more about polar charts in general and how to customize them, see [Polar Charts (Overview)](Overview).In addition, you can read the [Polyline Chart](Polyline_Chart) article to learn about other available settings.

 ## Quick Start